CONSOL donates $50,000 to Richhill Township

-CONSOL Cares Foundation made a $50,000 donation last week to Richhill Township to help the Greene County municipality construct a new municipal complex.
+CONSOL Cares Foundation made a $50,000 donation recently to Richhill Township to help the Greene County municipality construct a new municipal complex.

 CONSOL Cares is the philanthropic partner of CONSOL Energy, according to a press release.
 CONSOL has been mining coal in Richhill for 40 years.